 You are here:

 State agency budgets cover one biennium or two fiscal years.
-A biennium runs from July 1 of an odd-numbered year to June 30 of the next odd-numbered year (e.g, July 1, 2017 to June 30, 2019).
-The budget development process has 3 major phases: Agency Request, Governor's Recommended, and Legislatively Adopted budgets.
+A biennium runs from July 1 of an odd-numbered year to June 30 of the next odd-numbered year (e.g, July 1, 2019 to June 30, 2021).
+The budget development process has three major phases: Agency Request, Governor's, and Legislatively Adopted budgets.
 The agency operates under the Legislatively Adopted Budget for the biennium.

 Agencies start budget development early in even-numbered years to develop their agency request budget.
 The budget starts with the cost of maintaining existing programs, then adds, removes, or adjusts the budget with what are called packages.
 The agency request budget lays out finances and policies for consideration by the Governor.

-The Governor and his Chief Financial Office review the budget request and use the Governor’s priorities, budget policies, and current law to make budget decisions, revising what the agency requested.
+The Governor and the Chief Financial Office review the agency budget requests and use the Governor’s priorities, budget policies, and current laws to make budget decisions, considering agency budget requests.
 The Governor’s Budget gets presented to the Legislature for consideration.

 Since 1999, 7.5% of the State Lottery Funds have been allotted to the Department of Administrative Services to transfer to OWEB’s Restoration and Protection subaccount.
 These funds are set aside for the public purpose of financing the restoration and protection of native salmonid populations, watersheds, fish and wildlife habitats, and water quality in Oregon and are distributed as follows:

-OWEB competes for grants in the U.S. Fish and Wildlife Service’s National Coastal Wetlands Conservation Grant Program and receives funding from the USDA Natural Resources Conservation Service.
+OWEB competes for grants in the U.S. Fish and Wildlife Service’s National Coastal Wetlands Conservation Grant Program and receives funding from the USDA Natural Resources Conservation Service, among other federal funding sources that are received.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how